 In simple terms, Apple wanted to reinvent the phone, and they knew how they will do it.

-This is what the company must do to fulfill their core beliefs.
+This is what the company must do to fulfill its core beliefs.

 It is very simple, and probably a very quick answer to give.